suffolklibraries/lgc/content/collections/events/the-old-green-time-machine.md

         text: "\_only a four-minute walk away.\_"
 cta: 'For more information, click here [https://firstlightlowestoft.com/events-2023/old-green-time-machine/ ](http:/https://firstlightlowestoft.com/events-2023/old-green-time-machine//)'
 updated_by: d0ee360c-4db7-4ecf-9024-8e35603daaef
-updated_at: 1683018860
+updated_at: 1683021571
 ---
-A family-friendly show followed by stay-and-play
+A family-friendly show followed by stay-and-play at First Light Festival, 2023